firefly-iii/docs/docs/docs/how-to/data-importer/advanced/custom-import-tag.md

-(TODO cleanup this page)
+# How to set a custom import tag

-You can set a custom import tag in your configuration file or using the UI.
+You can set a custom import tag, either in your configuration file or using the UI.

 The standard tag is something like `Data Import at 2023-06-12 @ 23:03` which may not be very distinctive.